Law25/A03/README.md

 Merge Conflict-Happens when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge

 Fetch- Downloads commits, files and refs from a remote to repository into your local repo.
-Fethcing is what you do whene you want to see what everybody else has been working on
+Fethcing is what you do when you want to see what everybody else has been working on

 Remote-A common repository that all team members use to exchange their changes.